The Entrance of Sound Interview

 My primary method to create variety was chord development.
 Chords change the feel of a song, dramatically.
 In fact, I developed chord progressions before composing the melody and deciding the rhythm.
 The songs needed depth and cerebral stimulation to accomplish my message, and quality chords seemed to be the most fitting remedy.

 In my previous recordings, I’ve relied on dramatic mood, tone, and instrumentation changes to give the recording variety.
 This project is solo and cannot rely on other instrumentation to complete it.
 There must be tension, release, melody, percussion, and embellishments–all happening on one instrument.

 With this in mind, the playing approach to each track must be diversified or the CD would quickly become dull.

 Once you’ve been playing for a while, you’ll develop a style which is uniquely you.
 This is one of your greatest strengths.
 But, it can easily become a hindrance since it’s easy to approach every song the same way using the same licks, chords, and rhythms.

 To overcome this, I record videos of myself playing and study exactly what I do.
 Then, I think of different ways to play things.
 It is amazing how many different opportunities are out there if you just stop and think of alternative methods.

-I also listen to other hammer dulcimists.
+I also listen to other hammered dulcimists.
 There is, however, a big trap which is easy to fall into–copying.
 Instead of copying, I want to learn what it is they do, and why they do it.
 I can learn those methods to apply to my skill set and uniquely execute them.